jngkim/personal.jeongnim.applications.qmcpack/pubs/qmcpack_allocators.md

 ### Option 1: bigTables on DDR and everything else on HBM

+The most hot routines using bigTables are executed on GPUs and high BW on CPU is less valuable.
+Allocating bigTables on DDR, while allocating all other objects on HBM, can improve the performance: the remaining kernels on CPU are BLAS-1 like; other applications have shown the benefit of high BW for PCIe data transfer.

 In theory, this can be achieved with the combination of numactl and OpenMP allocator in omp_large_cap_mem_space as BsplineAlloc.
-Assuming flat/quad mode, DefaultAlloc will use the local HBM numa-node  2 or 3 depending on the MPI rank if we use
+Assuming flat/quad mode, DefaultAlloc will use the local HBM numa-node  2 or 3 depending on the MPI rank:

 ```
 mpirun -np 1 numactl -p 2 qmcpack : # rank  0 on socket 0